-About Food Assistance for Fathers
+About Food Assistance

 Food assistance programs for US fathers and families include SNAP (Supplemental Nutrition Assistance Program, formerly food stamps), WIC (Women, Infants, and Children — which serves custodial fathers of children under 5), the National School Lunch Program, food banks through the Feeding America network, and Meals on Wheels.
 SNAP is administered state-by-state; eligibility is generally based on household income below 130% of the Federal Poverty Level.
 Food banks operate in every state and are the fastest way to access food without an application — most require no ID or income verification for initial visits.
 TEFAP (The Emergency Food Assistance Program) supplies food banks with USDA commodities.
 Summer Food Service Programs feed children during school breaks.
 This directory includes each state's SNAP office, regional food bank networks, and WIC clinics.